Kokusai himitsu keisatsu: Kagi no kagi

-Kokusai himitsu keisatsu: Kagi no kagi (国際秘密警察 鍵の鍵, International Secret Police: Key of Keys), also known as Key of Keys, is a 1965 Japanese comedy-spy film directed by Senkichi Taniguchi.
+Kokusai himitsu keisatsu: Kagi no kagi (国際秘密警察 鍵の鍵), also known as Key of Keys, is a 1965 Japanese comedy-spy film directed by Senkichi Taniguchi.
 It is the fourth installment in the Kokusai himitsu keisatsu series, a parody of James Bond-style spy movies.

-Woody Allen used footage from Kokusai himitsu keisatsu: Kayaku no taru (国際秘密警察:火薬の樽, International Secret Police: Keg of Gunpowder), the third installment, along with Key of Keys, for his directorial debut, What's Up, Tiger Lily?
+Woody Allen used footage from Kokusai himitsu keisatsu: Kayaku no taru (国際秘密警察:火薬の樽), the third installment, along with Key of Keys, for his directorial debut, What's Up, Tiger Lily?
 (1966).
 In the Woody Allen film, the original dialogue is redubbed in English, transforming the plot into a comedic story centered around a secret egg salad recipe.

 Plot

 In Tonwan, where he infiltrated, Kitami received a request from Suritai, the country's intelligence chief, to steal a large sum of hidden funds from Gegeng, the leader of the anti-government guerrilla group called Yami.
 Kitami, along with Meichin and Shiran, arrived in Japan to track down Gegeng's gang, which profited from illegal gambling and prostitution.
 They joined forces with Cai, a gangster who was enraged by Gegeng's encroachment on their Yokohama territory.
 Disguised and aboard their ship, they aimed to seize Gegeng's funds but were met with a surprise—instead of cash, they discovered a coded message on a piece of paper.